Account Search Logout

 “The Owl stays,” Carbilius declares.

-“The Romans butchered Ostin and his druids,”
+“The Romans butchered Ostin and his druids,” Cassibelanus says, eyes on Aedan.

-Taximagulus paces while Lugotrix stands wide-eyed.
+Taximagulus begins pacing while Lugotrix goes wide-eyed.

 “Ostin’s dead?”
-Taran gasps, then looks to Aedan.
+Taran gasps.
 “Why didn’t you tell us?”

-“You never asked,” Aedan drones.
+“You never asked,” Aedan replies.

 “Is there any other kind?”
 Segobax asks.